bmink/sls/README.md

   Spotify constantly re-enables the "repeat" button in the player.
 Perhaps this is what most users want and certainly this helps Spotify's streaming numbers.
   I prefer the player to stop at the end of an album though.
-Luckily, Spotify's Web API can control this setting.
-So I run a cronjob to unset the repeat setting every minute.
+Luckily, Spotify's Web API can control this setting, so I run a cronjob to unset the repeat setting every minute.